Tanin no Kankei: Reception and legacy

 After the song's release, the song's opening chant became well-known, including among children, and Kanai became known as the "pioneer of finger-action", with finger action becoming widespread in music.
-Makaino said that this "proves just how important the intro is to a hit song".
 Due to its similarities to the gestures made by flight attendants when pointing to emergency exits, the finger-action chant was often made by plane passengers.

 In 1973, the song won the Planning Award at the 15th Japan Record Awards.
 The song was later used for a 1990s commercial for Zen-Noh Pearl Life, with Kanai herself performing it.

 Kuniaki Ebinuma of KKBox said that the song is part of Kanai's shift towards "a more sexy style" alongside "Queen Bee" and "Eros no Asa", saying "If you listen carefully to the lyrics, you'll notice they're all about love affairs.
 But what allows this song to remain "purple" is the absence of bitterness.
 It exudes a purple sexiness without being dark.
 That's what makes pop songs from the '70s so interesting."
 Futaba Kojima of What's In described it as "the epitome of sensual pop music", noting that it "instantly evokes the vulgar glow of neon lights and velvet counter chairs reeking of cigarettes".
 Sponichi Annex called the melody "decadent" and said that "once you're hooked, Kanai's somewhat mechanical, whisper-like singing voice lingers in your memory."